railz-ai/railz-visualizations/README.md

 ## What is this repository for?

-- This repo holds the principal project `web-component` that uses StencilJS (https://stenciljs.com/).
+- ## `web-component`
+  - Holds the SDK component as Web Component built using [StencilJS](https://stenciljs.com/).
+- ## `examples/angular`
-- `examples/angular` is the proof-of-concept on how to run the `web-component` on Angular.
+  - The proof-of-concept on how to run the `web-component` on Angular with examples to see how to use.
+- ## `examples/react`
-- `examples/react` is the proof-of-concept on how to run the `web-component` on React.
+  - The proof-of-concept on how to run the `web-component` on React with examples to see how to use.

 ---